Raman Spectroscopy

 In the pharmaceutical industry, Raman-SEM systems help researchers:

-- Analyze drug formulations
+- Analyze and compare drug formulations

-- Examine coating uniformity
+- Quality control – coating uniformity

-- Investigate contamination
+- Identify contamination

 Technical Considerations

-### Resolution and Sensitivity
+Resolution and Sensitivity

 Emerging Applications